thiago8970/thiago8970/README.md

 ## I am a Data Engineer with focus on application development, cloud computing and big data processing.

-- 💻 3+ years of experience working as Data Engineer
+- 💻 4+ years of experience working as Data Engineer
 - 🤖 Graduated in Control and Automation Engineering
-- 👨‍💻 Senior Data Engineer at Lopes
+- 👨‍💻 Senior Data Engineer at Flash
 - 👨‍💻 Interested in DevOps/DataOps and Machine Learning

 <!-- <div style="display: inline_block"><br>